GregVial/gregvial.github.io/_posts/2016-11-14-Titanic-Survival.md

 Our study has shown that with a limited set of information about Titanic passengers, we were able to predict with an accuracy of 78% whether they survived or not the shipwreck.

 Out of 4 algorithms studied, 2 have been ruled out due to poor performances, and 2 have been retained and can be used based on the type of results we want to achieve:
-* Logistic regression tends to be better at predicting that someone survived if it actually survived
+* Logistic regression tends to be better at predicting that someone survived if he actually survived
 * Decision tree tends to be better at capturing the highest proportion of survivors